ftbhabuk/Blue-Sky/README.md

 Welcome to *Blue Sky*, an immersive web experience.
 This project blends interactive design with a narrative about healing, memory, and the fragile connections that might save us.

+## About the Story
 This is a story about the weight of the past, the fragility of the human heart, and the desperate search for a reason to keep looking up at the sky.
 It explores the fine line between despair and hope, reality and illusion, and the quiet moments that can change everything.

-## About the Story

-*Blue Sky* follows someone who wakes up in a hospital, fragments of memory scattered like broken glass.
-The Xanax bottles hidden in old drawers, the fights echoing through childhood hallways, the weight of a family that never quite learned how to hold each other—it all feels like watching someone else's life through fog.

-He has "lost the touch, lost the sense of flower."
-The world outside feels too sharp, too loud, too much.
-But sometimes, in the quiet moments between one breath and the next, color seeps back in.

-The "blue sky" becomes his Emily—the way she colors his world, makes everything feel possible again.
-But he doesn't know if she's real or just in his head.
-Sometimes the simplest things—home, love, belonging—can make the whole world "blue."
-Sometimes that blue is all we have to hold onto.

 **Key figures in his world:**
 - **Lisa** - his nurse, an anchor in the chaos